The Midwest Region includes Illinois, Indiana, Iowa, Michigan, Minnesota, Missouri, Ohio and Wisconsin. Find a location near you

 Children get practice using reference materials to locate information by making a nature calendar.

-The Sensitive Scavenger (4th grade) Students create a multi-sensory scavenger hunt worksheet and then use it on a scavenger hunt in their schoolyard.
+The Sensitive Scavenger (3-page PDF) - (4th grade) Students create a multi-sensory scavenger hunt worksheet and then use it on a scavenger hunt in their schoolyard.